Access and evacuation: Western Bank Library

 - Press either the ‘5’ (Main Hall/ Reading Room) or ‘4’ (level 4) button.
 Please note: exit from level 5 is on one side only.

-Customers with mobility difficulties who do not have swipe card access and wish to enter at level G may be escorted to the lift by a porter.
-If there is no one in the Porter´s Lodge when you arrive, please use the telephone on the counter to request assistance.
+Customers with mobility difficulties who do not have swipe card access and wish to enter at level G may be escorted to the lift by a member of staff.
+Please use the black wall-mounted telephone next to the glass door to request assistance.
 When you wish to leave, please ask a member of Library staff to assist you.

 Level M entrances

-During staffed hours, there are also two entrances to WBL on level M, via the Terrace or via the bridge from the Arts Tower.
-The doors from the Terrace open automatically, but those from the Arts Tower are manually operated.
+During staffed hours, there is one entrance to Western Bank Library on level M, via the bridge from the Arts Tower.
+The doors from the Arts Tower are manually operated.
 You can find details of staffed and self-service hours at Western Bank Library opening hours.

 There is UCard scan entry to the Library on this level.
 If necessary, staff on the Welcome Desk will open the gate for you.